jchampemont/WTFDYUM/README.md

 ### For developers
 #### 3 minutes installation :

 - Clone, fork or download the source code from this Github page
 - Create a twitter application here : https://apps.twitter.com/
 - Install Maven 3
 - Edit file [src/main/filters/dev.properties](https://github.com/jchampemont/WTFDYUM/blob/master/src/main/filters/dev.properties) with your twitter app credentials
 - Start a redis development instance with `mvn redis:run`
 - Start the application with `mvn spring-boot:run`
-    - Connect to the application at http://127.0.0.1:8080
+- Connect to the application at `http://127.0.0.1:8080`

 ### Installation for production use

 Download latest release from here : https://github.com/jchampemont/WTFDYUM/releases

-See bundled INSTALL.md file for installation details.
+See bundled `INSTALL.md` file for installation details.

 ### Contributing
 I am happy to accept any pull request as long as it respects the following guidelines :

 - Meets some basic code quality requirements
 - Please do some basic unit testing on your code
 - Use current technology stack before introducing any new dependency
 - You accept your code to be licensed under the Apache License, Version 2.0
-    - NoteDown should stay *KISS* : Keep It Simple, Stupid.
+- WTFDYUM should stay *KISS* : Keep It Simple, Stupid.

 Feel free to add your name on the list of contributors below.